Substitute Nutrition Workers- Apply for positions online

 Apply Online.
 A notification e-mail will be sent to you with your application status.
 You must attend a pre-screening at the Nutrition Services Office, details will follow by e-mail.

 Substitute, part-time nutrition workers are needed in the Nutrition Department.
 The hourly rate for this position is $10.63 per hour.
 These positions require a high school diploma or equivalent and candidate must have a current food handler’s permit.
 Health Regulation #5.
 Any person, before entering or engaging in the manufacturing, preparation or handling of food or drink, or being employed in or around food in a restaurant, hotel, beer parlor, delicatessen or other food service establishment shall obtain a food handler permit.
 Reimbursement for your food handler's permit and non slip shoes can be obtained from Nutrition Services after completing the hiring process.
 As of Aug.
 5, 2010, all new hires, including substitute nutrition workers require a background check with the District for a $37 dollar fee.
+Substitute Nutrition workers will also need to work once a month to remain active and eligible to work.
 See below for information.